-It’s time to fill the application form and submit it to the university along with all the necessary documents.
+It’s time to fill the application form and submit all the necessary documents along with it in order.
 Make sure that all documents get certified.

-Once they approve, you will be notified.
-They will issue a student pass.
+Once your application is approved, you will be notified and will be issued a student pass.
 This student pass is just like a letter of acceptance.
-So now you have proof to get your student visa.
+It acts as proof to get your student visa!

 - Application form